Spinal muscular atrophy

 I Am a Carrier of the SMA Gene … What Can I Do?

-You may have requested this information because you have been diagnosed as a carrier through a blood test.
-If you find you are a carrier of the SMA gene, it is recommended that you seek the advice of a genetic counselor.
-The genetic counselor can help you to better understand the risks and chances of having an affected child.
-The genetic counselor will take a complete family history, which will include any diseases, deaths, causes of death, stillbirths and miscarriages of each family member.
-If you have already given birth to a child with SMA, the counselor can discuss with you options that you may want to consider regarding future pregnancies.
+If you find you are a carrier of the SMA gene, it is recommended that you seek the advice of a genetic counsellor.
+The genetic counsellor can help you to better understand the risks and chances of having an affected child.
+If you already have a child with SMA, the counsellor can discuss with you options that you may want to consider regarding future pregnancies.

 Muscular dystrophy describes a group of inherited diseases in which the muscles that control movement become progressively weaker and waste away, causing symptoms such as difficulty walking.